srossi93/TalksDemos/grad_descend_animation/README.md

 ![](gif/demo_gd_good_init.gif)

+If you want, you can customize the function to minimize without worrying about derivatives.
+Gradients are automatically computed using [`autograd`](https://github.com/HIPS/autograd).

 ## LaTeX and Tikz disclaimer

 If you want to use the resulting plot in a Beamer animation, you need to locate the last `\addplot`